paulmsmith/paulsmith.site/src/content/posts/govuk-flow-diagrams-figma.md

 ## Using flow diagrams to design services

-Interaction designers often create a particular type of flow diagram called a "user flow diagram" (or 'user flow') to show of what happens during a user's interaction with a product or service.
+Interaction designers often create a particular type of flow diagram called a "user flow diagram" (or 'user flow') to show what happens during a user's interaction with a product or service.

-Flow diagrams help to make the work of facilitating and documenting decisions about services much easier by presenting us with what steps happen, when they happen, and, how they should happen.
+Flow diagrams help to make facilitating and documenting decisions about services much easier by presenting us with the steps that happen, when they happen, and how they happen.

 That said, flow diagrams should be created with care or they risk being more of a hindrance than a help.